justinsmorganHHC/custom-smooch-web-ui/README.md

 If needed you can completely replace Smooch's default Web Messenger UI with your own interface.

 The Smooch Web messenger comes with a rich prebuilt user interface with the option to configure the interface using the [Smooch dashboard](https://docs.smooch.io/guide/web-messenger/#styling-the-conversation-interface) or the [REST API](https://docs.smooch.io/rest/#web-messenger-integration).

-Note that replacing this UI means rewriting support for all the [Smooch message types](https://docs.smooch.io/guide/structured-messages/), that you want to support in your custom UI.
+Although you can replace the default UI, note that this means rewriting support for all the [Smooch message types](https://docs.smooch.io/guide/structured-messages/), that you want to support in your custom UI.

 ## Overview

 The Web messenger can be initialized without displaying it's default UI.
-You can then make use of the JavaScript based SDK's messaging APIs to send messages, and it's callback event interface to receive messages.
+You can then make use of the SDK's messaging APIs to send messages, and it's callback event interface to receive messages.

 This guide covers:
 - [initializing the SDK](#initialize-the-sdk)